NealJ02/NealJ02/README.md

   - General Projects: Random projects that I have done on AI

-The computer was born to solve problems that did not exist before.” — Bill Gates
+"The computer was born to solve problems that did not exist before.” — Bill Gates